Fears of medical shortages and disease in Ukraine after Russian invasion | Health

 Fears of medical shortages and disease in Ukraine after Russian invasion

-Ukraine is running low on critical medical supplies and has had to halt urgent efforts to curb a polio outbreak since Russia invaded the country, public health experts say.
+Ukraine is running low on critical medical supplies and has had to halt urgent efforts to curb a polio outbreak since Russia invaded the country last week, public health experts say.

-Ukraine is running low on critical medical supplies and has had to halt urgent efforts to curb a polio outbreak since Russia invaded the country, public health experts say.
+Ukraine is running low on critical medical supplies and has had to halt urgent efforts to curb a polio outbreak since Russia invaded the country last week, public health experts say.
 Medical needs are already acute, with the World Health Organization warning on Sunday that oxygen supplies were running out.
+On Tuesday, WHO told a briefing that some facilities already had no oxygen left.

+Fears of a wider public health crisis are growing as people flee their homes, health services are interrupted and supplies fail to reach Ukraine, which has also been hit by the COVID-19 pandemic.
+Sergii Dubrov, an anesthetist working across several hospitals in the Ukrainian capital Kyiv, said they had enough supplies for the next two weeks but the situation was fraught.

 "WHO is working to urgently develop contingency plans to support Ukraine and prevent further spread of polio caused by the conflict," said Jasarevic.
-Russia calls its actions in Ukraine a "special operation" to destroy its neighbor's military capabilities and capture what it regards as dangerous nationalists.
-It denies targeting civilians.
+Russia calls its actions in Ukraine a "special operation" to destroy its neighbour's military capabilities and capture what it regards as dangerous nationalists.
+Moscow denies targeting civilians.

 CONCERN FOR HIV PATIENTS The U.N. agency for HIV/AIDS has said there is less than a month's worth of drugs for HIV patients left in Ukraine.

-"People living with HIV in Ukraine only have a few weeks of antiretroviral therapy remaining with them, and without continuous access, their lives are at risk," said UNAIDS Executive Director Winnie Byanyima.
-Before Russia's invasion began last week, Ukraine had 250,000 people living with HIV, the second-largest number in Europe after Russia.
+"People living with HIV in Ukraine only have a few weeks of antiretroviral therapy remaining with them, and without continuous access their lives are at risk," said UNAIDS Executive Director Winnie Byanyima.
+Before Russia's invasion began, Ukraine had 250,000 people living with HIV, the second largest number in Europe after Russia.

-Enough treatments are available for existing and projected new patients until the end of 2022, Stop TB said, although the organization is working with the WHO on potential emergency orders for neighboring countries.
-Interruptions in treatment or diagnosis can drive up the wider transmission as well as risk patients' lives, experts say.
+Enough treatments are available for existing and projected new patients until the end of 2022, Stop TB said, although the organisation is working with the WHO on potential emergency orders for neighbouring countries.
+Interruptions in treatment or diagnosis can drive up wider transmission as well as risk patients' lives, experts say.

-Humanitarian relief organization Project HOPE said on Monday pharmacies in all cities under attack were reporting running out of medical supplies.
+Humanitarian relief organisation Project HOPE said on Monday pharmacies in all Ukrainian cities under attack were reporting running out of medical supplies.
+(Editing by Timothy Heritage and Mark Heinrich)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)